cgnguyen/academic-kickstart/content/home/media.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Current Projects"
-subtitle = ""
+title = "Selected Media and Outreach" subtitle = ""

 # Order that this section will appear in.
-weight = 20
+weight = 65

 # Content.
 # Display content from the following folder.
 # For example, `folder = "project"` displays content from `content/project/`.
-folder = "project"
+folder = "media"

 # View.
 # Customize how projects are displayed.